5555 SW 196th Ave.

 Achieving financial literacy in the United States has always been a challenging proposition.
 With few exceptions, financial education is virtually non-existent in the school system.
 Teaching kids how to have better relationships with money is generally left up to parents and grandparents.
 If you are a parent, you may feel overwhelmed by the task.

 Even though you may not feel qualified, you would be surprised how easy it is to impart basic financial education to the children in your life.
 Children are naturally curious and eager to please the adults in their lives.
-With a little experimentation and practice, teaching important money lessons can be fun and rewarding.
+Teaching important money lessons can be fun and rewarding with a bit of experimentation and practice.

 By the way, while it is advantageous to start financial literacy training early, perhaps as early as age 3, that does not mean you cannot impart money wisdom to your middle-schoolers or teens.
 Expect some initial push-back but know that they will thank you for your efforts later.